 - It's the primary holding ground of House Sturrach, whose Hat is basically being all of the evil tropes associated with armies and soldiers.
 Since they are quite comfortable with the fact they were bred as soldiers to fight against Heaven, and their House is strongly implied to seek a Forever War once they have conquered Hell — their "flavor text" is an elder of the House explaining to a curious youngling that, once they have Hell under their command, they will storm Heaven and claim it for themselves, then they'll invade and conquer Earth, then they will seek out yet more worlds to crush, all in pursuit of "war without end" — they see Slaughter more as a brutal form of Warrior Heaven.

 - The fate of souls (and demons) who fall under the purview of Baal, Demon Prince of the War, in In Nomine.
 In theory all of Hell is devoted to the war effort, but only Baal fights what could really be considered conventional war.

-- Planescape: Torment is set in a cosmological/ideological neutral plane where religion is banned, but the infernal races are permitted to recruit soldiers for their eternal Blood War against each other.
+- Planescape: Torment is set in a cosmological/ideological neutral plane where religion is banned(as certain beliefs can literally manifest themselves in dangerous ways here), but the infernal races are permitted to recruit soldiers for their eternal Blood War against each other.
 Anyone who may have blameless before enlisting is certain to earn an eternal position in the armies of the lower planes before their tour of duty is done, and if they haven't, that term can be extended.
 The Nameless One meets an ex-soldier lecturing against the lures and lies of the recruitment campaign and figures out that he had escaped by desertion.
 The Nameless One later learns he had enlisted himself, and would have to return permanently because of it.

 - The Final Boss of Painkiller takes place in Hell, which is portrayed here as a freeze-frame of war, depicting war throughout various points in history.